LucasDiogo96/S.O.L.I.D/README.md

  ```

-Lets image the following situation.
+Let's imagine the following situation.

-You use the SqlServerPersistence in almost 50 classes in your application, so you will need to change the instance type in all os these places to use a new kind of persistence, with dependency injection if you depends of just a abstraction and use as Dependency injection you will need just to inherit of the same interface and change it in your DI container.
+You use the SqlServerPersistence in almost 50 classes in your application, so you will need to change the instance type in all os these places to use a new kind of persistence, with dependency injection if you depend on just an abstraction and use as Dependency injection you will need just to inherit of the same interface and change it in your DI container.

 [Click here do read more about DI](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-5.0)

+ ### Conclusion.

+The solid principles offer to us many benefits when we are using an oriented object programming language, it becomes our code more readable, stable, and easy to plug a new functionality.
+Nowadays write a clean and testable code is a requirement of companies to hire, and obviously to evolve the application and don't lose time reading a bad code trying to understand what it does.